zhoubihn/tex-labels/README.md

    - Ensure you're using Vim 8.0+
    - Check that popup support is enabled (`:echo has('popupwin')` should return `1`)
-   - Verify the file is recognized as LaTeX (`:set ft?` should show `filetype=tex`)
+   - Verify the LaTeX file is recognized as LaTeX (`:set ft?` should show `filetype=tex`)

+     If current file is not automatically recognized as a TeX file, add the following comment line
+     ```latex
+     %&tex
+     ```
+     as the first line of current file.
 2. **References not found**:
    - Compile your LaTeX document first to generate `.aux` files
    - Check that main file specification is correct if using multi-file projects